-President's List: Students who earn a minimum of 12 semester hours credit with earned grades of A, B, C, D, F or WF and have achieved an overall GPA of 4.0 will be named to the President's List for that term.
+President's List: Students who earn a minimum of 12 semester hours credit with earned grades and have achieved an overall GPA of 4.0 will be named to the President's List for that term.
 Students earning a grade of "I" in any course in a term will not be eligible for the President's List for that term.

-Vice President's List: Students who earn a minimum of 12 semester hours credit with earned grades of A, B, C, D, F or WF and have achieved an overall or cumulative GPA of 3.55 to 3.99 will be named to the Vice President's list for that term.
+Vice President's List: Students who earn a minimum of 12 semester hours credit with earned grades and have achieved an overall or cumulative GPA of 3.55 to 3.99 will be named to the Vice President's list for that term.
 Students earning a grade of "I" in any course in a term will not be eligible for the Vice President's List for that term.

-Honors List: Part-time students who earn a minimum of six semester hours credit with earned grades of A, B, C, D, F, or WF and have achieved a cumulative GPA of 3.5 or greater will be placed on the Honors List.
+Honors List: Part-time students who earn a minimum of six semester hours credit with earned grades of and have achieved a cumulative GPA of 3.5 or greater will be placed on the Honors List.